PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 # Block C - Data Modelling

-In block A, you explored the foundations of data science and AI and critically examined applications of AI and digital technologies in existing businesses processes.
+In block A, you explored the foundations of data science and AI and critically examined applications thereof of in existing businesses processes.
 In block B, you went a step further and helped a real-life client get more insight out of their data using data science tools to pre-process, analyse and get insight out of data.
-In this block, you will take on a more hands-on approach towards data modelling data using tools such as deep learning.
-In particular, this block will focus on key aspects of **the modelling phase of a data science project lifecycle** such as deep learning, explainable and responsible artificial intelligence (AI), and human-centered design
+In this block, you will take on a more hands-on approach towards data modelling using tools such as deep learning.
+In particular, this block will focus on key aspects of **the modelling phase of a data science project lifecycle** such as deep learning, explainable and responsible artificial intelligence (AI), and human-centered artificial intelligence.

+Therefore, we are going to create a project proposal for an application with a deep learning model as a proof-of-concept at the center.
+You're going to design this application keeping the user experience, business value and disruptive technology risks in mind.
+The project proposal itself will take the shape of a powerpoint presentation where you explain how your deep learning model works and explain how it's a responsible technology to apply.

 The research topics include, but are not limited to:
-- a topic
+- Business Understanding: Why create this application?
+What is it's value and for whom is it valuable?
+- Explainable AI: How does you deep-learning model work?
+- Deep Learning: How do we achieve the computer vision task lying at the core of your project proposal?
+- Responsible AI: Why is you model and application thereof done in a responsible manner?
+- Human-centered Artificial Intelligence: How do we design an application keeping both the user-experience and (changing) artificial intelligence algorithm in mind?

 ## Textbooks